nielstron/pyinteno/README.md

 The package supports the following data provided by Inteno devices:

 - Device list: A list of devices connected to the Inteno device
+- Hardware Information: Information about the hardware of the Inteno device

 That's it for now.
 I only use it for a home automation project, so I only implemented the features I needed.